Software-Defined Wide Area Networking (SD-WAN) is an overlay connectivity option that utilizes broadband Internet, 4G/LTE, or MPLS access.

 Speed up your applications no matter where they are hosted.
 An SD-WAN, with built-in WAN optimization, improves performance for all mission-critical applications, hosted on-premises or in the cloud.
 And if you choose an SD-WAN delivered as a service over a private network, you can realize consistent application response times for users anywhere in the world, and sidestep the performance problems that plague SD-WANs that use Internet transport.

-Instead of the typical WAN construction model, which requires you to procure, deploy and manage equipment at locations scattered around the world, SD-WANs delivered as a service over a private global private network enable you to turn up WAN services just as you do cloud resources, with a click of a button.
+Instead of the typical WAN construction model, which requires you to procure, deploy and manage equipment at locations scattered around the world, SD-WANs delivered as a service over a global private network enable you to turn up WAN services just as you do cloud resources, with a click of a button.

 MPLS has served enterprise WAN needs reliably for more than two decades, but age is catching up to it.
 MPLS networks are too expensive and too hard to modify for modern business needs, two of the most critical factors SD-WANs address.